GedalyaKrycer/02-homework-bootstrap-responsive-portfolio/README.md

 * Added a meta description for SEO benifits and for Google to grab and display on the SERP page.

 * Where possible I tried to stay away from using element selectors and instead using classes.
 (Except for items like `<h1>` and `<body>` and other such base elements)

+* Brought in custom fonts from Google Fonts

+* Pinned the footer to the bottom of the screen

+* Added Font Awesome icons for social media